Weekly 1.5-hour live online class

 The jump from primary to secondary Math is significant.
 Students encounter formal algebra, negative numbers, and multi-step reasoning for the first time, often alongside a new school environment and heavier workload.

-IP syllabi vary and move quickly, so gaps can compound if not addressed immediately.
+IP syllabi move quickly and demand more reasoning than the mainstream syllabus, so gaps can compound if not addressed immediately.

 Students may understand procedures but struggle when problems are presented in unfamiliar multi-step formats.